 Implied in this definition are many components to the project of sanity.
 We need internal frameworks of understanding, the more coherent, effective, and robust, the better.
 We need an ability to appreciate, respect and understand the frameworks of others.
 We need an ability to relate these understandings to one another.
 We need a psychological ground from which to operate these frameworks (our “pre-reflexive self”).
 Very importantly, though not at all obvious from the above definition, we need relationships in which our ability to operate these capacities is supported, respected and affirmed.
 Also not obvious but central to the point that I am making is that an awareness of, and respect for boundaries is very important to the project of sanity.
 Both the boundaries of the frameworks we operate and the boundaries between all the different components of sanity embodied in the above understanding.

 I understand psychosis as a complete breakdown of sanity as defined above.
 Not all people with lived experience embrace the term psychosis, but those who do sometimes understand it as referring to a partial breakdown of a connection to reality such as delusional thinking or experiences of hallucinations.
-To me, as a distinct state, psychosis describes when the ability I describe above breaks down pretty much completely.
+To me, as a distinct state which I have thankfully experienced only once, psychosis describes when the ability I describe above breaks down pretty much completely.
 Including, ultimately, an apparent breakdown in our ability to think coherently.

 My previous experience of psychosis had left me with a sense that our common, day-to-day experience of consciousness actually has an edge.

 During my experience of mania, I was involved, as a person with lived experience of psychiatric diagnosis and treatment, in the education of psychiatry residents.
 This put me in regular contact with psychiatrists as a colleague, rather than a patient.
 When my behaviour began to exhibit unusual confidence as a result of mania, the psychiatrist in charge of this work reached out in concern and in order to try to manage the significance of this change in me for the education work that we were doing.
-Despite the fact that he was being cautious and caring, I experienced my interaction with him, all of it by email, as someone kicking me from the safe place where I was sitting to a spot right next to the edge of sanity.
+Despite the fact that he was being cautious and caring, I experienced my interaction with him, all of it by email, particularly when he decided that I should take a break from this work, as someone kicking me from the safe place where I was sitting to a spot right next to the edge of sanity.

 Madness (a non-clinical term I am using, self-affirmingly, to describe a range of possible unusual mental states) is, to me, a manifestation of the energy of consciousness outside of commonly held frameworks of understanding and sometimes completely absent any obvious meaning-making framework.
 As such madness is disruptive and a challenge to the exercise of power, which is about how we individually and collectively operate meaning-making frameworks so as to be effective in the world.